 In short, the Court orders, as requested by the Privacy Commission, that:

 - Facebook must stop tracking and recording the browsing behavior of persons browsing from Belgium as long as it does not bring its practices in line with Belgian privacy legislation.

 - Facebook must destroy all illegally obtained personal data.

 - Facebook must publish the entire 84-paged judgment on its website and must publish in Dutch- and French-language Belgian newspapers the last three pages of this judgment where the imposed measures are listed.

-If Facebook does not comply with this judgment, it will be forced to pay a penalty to the Authority amounting to 250,000 euros per day of delay, with a maximum of 100 million euros.
+If Facebook does not comply with this judgment, it will be forced to pay a penalty to the Privacy Commission amounting to 250,000 euros per day of delay, with a maximum of 100 million euros.

 “Of course, we are very satisfied that the court has fully supported our position.
 Facebook is currently conducting a big advertising campaign through which it underlines its commitment to privacy.

-We hope it will put this commitment into practice", says the Authority.
+We hope it will put this commitment into practice", says the Privacy Commission.